-According to court documents, on Saturday, a Salt Lake City Police Officer was driving in the area of 1200 West 400 South at 3:06 p.m. when he received an alert about a stolen gold sedan three blocks from his location.
+According to court documents, a Salt Lake City Police officer was driving in the area of 1200 West 400 South at 3:06 p.m.
+Saturday when he received an alert about a stolen gold sedan three blocks away.

 Officers say they pulled into the lot and observed Peck quickly getting into the stolen vehicle.
 Police say they activated their siren and emergency lights before parking in front of the vehicle.

-Peck allegedly tried to move forward but was unable to.
-When the gas pump ignited and the vehicle caught fire, officers say Peck escaped through the passenger door of the car and attempted to flee on foot.
+As Peck tried to move forward, the gas pump ignited, and the stolen vehicle caught fire as Peck escaped through the passenger door and attempted to flee on foot.

 Officers followed Peck and arrested him a short distance away from the gas station.
 When officers searched him, they say they found a glass pipe and needles in addition to a substance that tested positive for methamphetamine.